About this Policy

 Administrative communications to supporters

-In addition to the fundraising and marketing communications that you receive from St John Cymru-Wales, we will also communicate with you by post, telephone, and email in relation to administrative and transactional matters.
+In addition to the fundraising and marketing communications that you receive from St John Ambulance Cymru, we will also communicate with you by post, telephone, and email in relation to administrative and transactional matters.
 For example, we will call you after you have set up a Direct Debit to confirm your details, and upon cancellation.
 There may also be other occasions where we need to contact you about your donation – for example, if there is a problem with a payment or in relation to your gift aid declaration.

 On occasion, we will also contact you about an event that you have signed up to participate in, to – for example – check that fundraising pages have been set up and to provide any other necessary information.